hackberrydev/middleman-website/source/2020-02-22-validate-your-yaml-files.html.md

 jobs to Sidekiq.

 A few days ago, after deploying a new set of jobs, we scheduled a few of them to test if everything works in production.
 But, we realized that no jobs were being logged in the Sidekiq log file.
-Since Sidekiq is managed by systemd, we inspected the status of the service with `systemctl` and `journalctl` and quickly found out that `sidekiq.yml` file is not a valid YAML file.
+Since Sidekiq is managed by systemd, we inspected the status of the service with `systemctl` and `journalctl` and found out that `sidekiq.yml` file is not a valid YAML file.
 That prevented Sidekiq from booting.

 This raised 2 important questions:

 - How can we prevent deploying an invalid `sidekiq.yml` file to the server?
-- How can we receive a notification when the Sidekiq service or any other systemd service fails to start?
+- How can we receive a notification when the Sidekiq service fails to start?

 As the first line of defence, we decided to implement a simple script to check if `sidekiq.yml` is a valid YAML file and to run the script as part of our